fjtcin/fsltgnn/README.md

 The "unseen" tag means an edge/node that is in training data will not appear in the test data, although timestamps are different.
 In other words, it is the test data with repeating edge/nodes from the training data removed.

-We trained the temporal dataset for 5% of the timestamps.
+We trained the model using 70% of the data for unsupervised pretraining and 5% for supervised downstream tasks.
+See the [Hyper-parameters section](#full_ratio-val_ratio-test_ratio-dataset-splitting) for dataset splitting details.

 #### GraphMixer backbone